Park Hall Hotel shuts down with staff told to reapply for their jobs and new owners planning to house asylum seekers

 He said: "Terrible experience.
 Very short staffed.
 Pool and spa closed.
 No draft beer left, Sky Sports been cut off (as advised by a member of staff), no food left in restaurant and then we have had sickness all night.

 "The staff found out they had no job after today so you can imagine the terrible atmosphere and service!!
-Shutting down after today."
+It's shutting down after today."

 Thanks for reading.
 If you value what we do and are able to support us, a digital subscription is just £1 per month for the first two months.
 Try us today by clicking HERE.